rmishgoog/google-secrets-uploader/README.md

 ## Security Note

-:warning: **Do not check in CSV files with real passwords, secrets, or any other confidential information into version control.**
+:warning: **This repository is public.
+Please, do not check-in files with credentials, secrets, keys or any other confidential information into version control.
+Author is not responsible for any data loss or theft on the internet**

 ## Setup